dstackai/dstack/docs/blog/posts/port-mapping-max-duration-and-more.md

     </div>

-    Now, even without using `--port` with your `dstack run` command, the traffic will be available on port `3000` on your local machine.
+    Now, even without using `--ports` with your `dstack run` command, the traffic will be available on port `3000` on your local machine.

 If you specify a port on your local machine already taken by another process, dstack will notify you before provisioning cloud resources.